OCA/website/README.md

 Includes modules that expand official website modules and include:

 * More functionality for the website builder.
-* More building blocks with pre-configured data.
+* More building blocks with pre-configured data (snippets).
 * Tools for the website environment.
 * and more...